 This has given rise to a series of papers that conceptualize this niggling question, propose empirical analyses, and propose methods to study the ‘location of work’ in metropolitan areas (given that it cannot be located….).
 If this sounds confusing, read on!.

-Shearmur, R., Parra-Lockurst, M. and Wycliffe-Jones, A., 2020, The exaggerated report of offices’ demise: The strength of real workplace ties. in Doucet, B., Filion, P. and van Melik, R. (eds) Global Reflections on COVID-19 Urban Inequalities: Policy and Planning, Bristol: Policy Press (forthcoming)
+Shearmur, R., Parra-Lockurst, M. and Wycliffe-Jones, A., 2021, The exaggerated report of offices’ demise: The strength of real workplace ties. in Doucet, B., Filion, P. and van Melik, R. (eds) Global Reflections on COVID-19 Urban Inequalities: Policy and Planning, Bristol: Policy Press

 Shearmur, R, 2020, L’avenir du centre-ville de Montréal.
 Impact immédiat de la COVID et perspectives post-COVID, working paper